tier4/agnocast/model_checking/agnocast_callback_isolated_executor/README.md

 # Model checking for CallbackIsolatedAgnocastExecutor

-Currently, this model verifies a behavior or a single SingleThreadedAgnocastExecutor as first step.
+## Model checking for SingleThreadedAgnocastExecutor

+The `CallbackIsolatedAgnocastExecutor` is regarded as a set of `SingleThreadedAgnocastExecutor`s.
+Therefore, we verify the `SingleThreadedAgnocastExecutor` in isolation as first step.

+### Overall modeling policy

+- The Agnocast-related part is modeled as accurately as possible.
+The correspondence between the model and the actual code is explained in the comments.
+Only the kernel module part is abstracted.
+- The ROS-related part is roughly modeled.

-## Setup
+### Setup

 The verification is conducted under the following conditions:

-- Only one SingleThreadedAgnocastExecutor exists (`NUM_EXECUTORS`).
+- Only one `SingleThreadedAgnocastExecutor` exists (`NUM_EXECUTORS = 1`).
 - For both ROS and Agnocast, there is one publisher and two subscriptions (`NUM_SUBSCRIPTIONS = 2`).
   - Subscriptions may join in the middle of execution.
 - Each publisher sends two messages (`NUM_PUBLISH = 2`).